Aryaa6603/BlenderProc2_colour.re-gen/README.md

 # To run the Colab notebook:

-Open the Colab file (blenderproc2.ipynb) in Google Colab.
+Open the Colab file available at examples/basics/basic in Google Colab.

 Execute the cells in the notebook to generate colour outputs.

 Download the generated 3D OBJ files from the Colab environment to your local machine.